Harington Point: Geography

-Harington Point is located between Taiaroa Head, the site of the only mainland royal albatross colony in the world, and Te Rauone beach, historically known for its many sand dunes which have eroded.
+Te Rauone beach, historically known for its many sand dunes, which have been restored after they were eroded.
+Restoration was a collaborative effort and there are new amenities.

 The settlement can be reached via a 45-minute drive from Dunedin City on sealed roads, and is also serviced 7 days per week by a regular bus service taking 60 minutes from the city center, as well as a school bus.

 Despite its small size, Harington Point offers accommodation ranging from holiday houses to self-contained motel units.

 Wildlife

-The settlement of Harington Point is the closest residential area to the albatross colony, as well as several other regionally important wildlife colonies.
+The settlement of Harington Point is the closest residential area to Taiaroa Head, the only mainland Northern royal albatross colony in the world, as well as several other regionally important wildlife colonies.
 Between Harington Point and Taiaroa Head is Pilot's Beach, where little blue penguins are seen returning to nest at dusk.
-Over the hills southwest of Harington Point is the "Penguin Place Conservation Reserve", a nesting colony of yellow-eyed penguins.
+Over the hills southwest of Harington Point is the Otago Penguin Eco Restoration Alliance (OPERA), a nesting colony of yellow-eyed penguins.

 All three offer public tours of the respective wildlife colonies.
 Wellers Rock wharf, just south of Harington Point, is the base for boat cruises and tours exploring the sea and bird life in the area.